Jeongmin0658/h4d_lammps/README.md

 - Contact       : jeongmin0658 AT gmail DOT com

-The sources and example folders are included:
+The sources and examples are included:

 ```H4D```         : LAMMPS c++ and head files